Liz Northcutt, LMSW/ Executive Director & Founder

 Board of Directors

-Dorina Link/ President
+Dorina Link, LMSW/ President

-Mari Kent/ Vice President
+Mari Kent/ Board Member

 Senior Director of Academic Operations for Kaplan Test Prep.
 Mari obtained her B.S. in Biology and Chemistry from St. Joseph College in West Hartford, CT, and has work experience in management, human resources, and talent acquisition.
 She began teaching for Kaplan in 2008, and has taught test preparation courses for numerous standardized tests, including the MCAT, GRE, GMAT, SAT, and ACT.
 Mari taught for the Health Care Opportunity Programs (HCOP) at the UConn School of Medicine and Dental Medicine from 2009-2011, instructing students from backgrounds traditionally underrepresented in American health care professions in intensive preparation for the medical and dental school entrance exams.
 Through HCOP she also taught a weekend science class for underrepresented Hartford Public School System sophomores interested in pursuing the sciences.
 Mari has a certification in Leading Operational Excellence from completing an Executive Education Program with MIT Sloan School of Management.